 My Next Move for Veterans

-Simply visit the site and enter a few things about yourself to help determine where your skills and interest lie, and how you can use those skills and interests in the civilian sector.
-You can even select your branch and MOS and the skills translator can help you find similar jobs in the civilian sector.
-You can also find information about various civilian jobs, including information about salaries, apprenticeships, and other related education and training programs.
+Simply visit the site and enter a few things about yourself to help determine where your skills and interest lie and how you can use those in the civilian sector.
+You can even select your branch and MOS, and the skills translator can help you find similar jobs in the civilian sector.
+You can also find information about various civilian jobs, including information about salaries, apprenticeships and other related education and training programs.